-ShopRite recently held its annual golf LPGA powered by Wakefern Food Group, hosting a week of charitable initiatives that culminated in a community luncheon where a record $2 million in grants was awarded to more than 70 organizations.
+ShopRite recently held its annual LPGA tournament powered by Wakefern Food Group, hosting a week of charitable initiatives that included a community luncheon where a record $2 million in grants was awarded to more than 70 organizations.

-The community luncheon is a centerpiece of ShopRite LPGA week and this year, representatives from different organizations gathered to accept grants that will go to support healthcare, mental health, youth development, food security and many other essential community services.
+At this year’s luncheon, representatives from different organizations gathered to accept grants that will go to support healthcare, mental health, youth development, food security and many other community services.

 Luncheon speakers included Jane Asselta, president and CEO of the Food Bank of South Jersey; Heather Andersen, president and CEO of Special Olympics New Jersey; and Jordan Coe of Waverly Markets, whose family‑run company operates three ShopRite stores in Connecticut.